-Kyle’s research and teaching interests include modern Chinese-language and Sinophone literature and film; comparative ethnicity and indigeneity; gender, and sexuality in East Asia; China and East Asia in world literature; and Chinese-English translation.
+Kyle’s research and teaching interests include modern and contemporary Chinese-language (Sinophone) literatures and film; comparative ethnicity and indigeneity; Global Asias; inter-Asian and transpacific studies; gender and sexuality in East Asia; China and East Asia in world literature; and Chinese-English translation.

 He was previously Lecturer (Assistant Professor) of Chinese Studies at Queen Mary University of London and a Postdoctoral Research Associate in the Council on East Asian Studies at Yale University.
 He received his Ph.D. degree in East Asian Languages & Civilizations and Comparative Literature from Harvard University in May 2020.